abhishekteli/COVID-19-Data-Analytics-Pipeline/README.md

 Provides a scalable and reliable data pipeline that can be monitored and optimized for performance.

 ## Conclusion
-The COVID-19 Data Analytics Data Pipeline project is an essential tool for processing and analyzing COVID-19 data.
-The project provides a scalable, reliable, and efficient data pipeline that enables fast and accurate data processing, analytics, and visualization.
+In conclusion, this project showcases a complete data pipeline for Covid data analytics using various technologies such as Apache Airflow, HDFS, PySpark, Hive, Power BI, and Docker.
+The pipeline is designed to automate the entire process, from data ingestion to visualization, and can be easily extended to support other data sources and use cases.